fazzrazz/fazzrazz.github.io/about.md

 <br>

 <p>Hi!
 I'm Dan Duran.
 Currently studying computer science full time, but sometimes I like to make some cool and interesting projects.
-Big space enthusiast</p>
+Also Fascinated with outer space and robotics.</p>

 <p>I'm strongest in Java and Python, and currently bringing my C and C++ skills up to the same level at <a href="https://www.watonomous.ca/">Watonomous</a> and in school courses.</p>